rojo-rbx/rojo.space/docs/headless-api.md

 ```Lua
 Rojo.API.Changed: RbxScriptSignal (changedProperty: string, newValue: any?, oldValue: any?)
 ```
-Fires when any property changes.
+Fires when a property of the headless API changes.
 Passes the name of the changed property and its new and old values.